 - Northport Veteran’s Administration Night Out

 The topics of the Presentation vary with each talk and each group.
 The questions have been about the horses themselves, the weight of the jockeys and how they keep their weight down, how much the jockeys get paid, how to bet on the races, how the horses live on a daily basis, such as what do they eat, how and when they are fed, and what happens with all that manure?
-The topics are numberless, and there is always an abundance of interest and inquiry with my Jockey Presentations.
+The topics are numerous, and there is always an abundance of interest and inquiry on the subject of jockeys and horses.

-The items I present are my jockey saddles, my helmet, my helmet cover, jockey boots, whip, vest, jockey pants, silks, rubber bands, and goggles.
-I also go over how jockeys change goggles in a race once the goggles get dirty.
+The items presented are jockey saddles, a jockey helmet, the helmet cover, jockey boots, whip, vest, jockey pants, silks, rubber bands, and goggles.
+Another aspect covered is, how do jockeys change goggles in a race once the goggles get dirty?